 Once we finished that study, we immediately launched into the next study investigating the role of the specific frequency bands affected in MdDS mentioned earlier.

-Since Fall 2017, we have been enrolling participants in a transcranial alternating current (tACS) protocol.
+In the Fall of 2017, we began enrolling participants in a transcranial alternating current (tACS) protocol.

 In tDCS, the current flows in just one direction whereas in tACS the current alternates between the two sites.
 The alternating current creates the possibility of entraining the baseline brain rhythm.
 We will enroll 24 participants in this study, whom we have called “the launching 24” because their data will be used to develop the paradigms that will be used in home therapy based on tACS.research recruiting